Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Lower Bounds

-Since the uniform membership for LCFRSs is PSPACE-complete, Proposition \ref{proposition:lcfrs-to-hrg} implies that the uniform membership for string-generating HRGs is PSPACE-hard\footnote{Note that we proved PSPACE-hardness of general HRGs in Section \ref{section:chain} using different ideas.}.
-However, we cannot use a similar transformation to convert an arbitrary MCFG into a HRG.
-Informally, this is because HRGs are information-lossless, since a rule application of $A \to H$ to a hyperedge $e$ cannot just ``forget'' about some attachment nodes of $e$.
+Since the uniform membership for LCFRSs is \PSPACE{}-complete, \cref{proposition:lcfrs-to-hrg} implies that the uniform membership for string-generating HRGs is \PSPACE{}-hard\footnote{Note that we proved \PSPACE{}-hardness for general HRGs in \cref{section:chain} using different ideas, namely, via transformation monoids.}.
+However, we cannot use a similar transformation to convert an arbitrary MCFG into a HRG because HRGs are information-lossless: it is not possible to apply a rule $A \to H$ to a hyperedge $e$ only partially.

-Despite this fact, there is an indirect way of using the EXPTIME-hardness result for MCFGs to prove EXPTIME-hardness of the uniform membership for HRGs.
+Despite this fact, there is an indirect way of using the \EXPTIME{}-hardness result for MCFGs to prove \EXPTIME{}-hardness of the uniform membership for string-generating HRGs.
 First, we need the following proposition.